webJose/wj.ObjectComparer/README.md

 With this library any developer can easily compare objects of the same class or objects of entirely different classes on a property-by-property basis.

 The most basic functionality is based on property names:  Properties in the different objects are matched to one another if their name matches.
 Name matching is case sensitive.
-However, this library allows custom property mapping either via the `PropertyMappingAttribute` attribute or by using the fluent configuration syntax.
+However, this library allows custom property mapping either via the `PropertyMapAttribute` attribute or by using the fluent configuration syntax.

 Its most common usage is applications that rely heavily on data modeling.
 It can be used to quickly determine changes between versions of a data record, or taking decisions about the differences in data between a model and a corresponding ViewModel, for instance.